CheesePie13/react-chess/README.md

 # react-chess
-A local multiplayer chess game made with TypeScript with React.
+A local multiplayer chess game made with TypeScript and React.

+You can play it at: https://cheesepie13.github.io/react-chess

 ## Building
 - Run `npm run build` to generate a production build of the game